LichtargeLab/ShinyBioHEAT/README.md

 <!-- badges: end -->

-The goal of ShinyBioHEAT is to provide a shiny interface to allow users to predict phenotype driver gene in lab evolved *E. coli* strains using Evolutionary Action.
-A live version of the application is hosted at
+The goal of ShinyBioHEAT is to provide a shiny interface to allow users to predict phenotype driver gene in lab evolved *E. coli* and *B. subtilis* using Evolutionary Action.
+It currently supports 3 reference genomes including: *E. coli* MG1655, *E.coli* REL606 and *B. subtilis*
+168. A live version of the application is hosted at
 <http://bioheat.lichtargelab.org>.
 The application contains 3 modules:

 1.  **Driver Gene Analysis**: Two orthogonal approaches, EA integration